If you have any concerns about the safety and well-being of our children then please contact Miss Henderson.

 Keeping Children Safe In Education 2021

-The government issued a new Keeping Children Safe in Education document All staff are required to read and show they understand part one of this document.
-Hopton staff will be given the document and will be participating in tasks to show their understanding.
+The government issued a new Keeping Children Safe in Education document.
+All staff are required to read and show they understand part one of this document.
+Hopton staff have all read the document and have participated in tasks to show their understanding.
 Hopton’s safeguarding policy is written in line with this government document and with Kirklees Safeguarding policies and procedures.